 \[ F'(x) = f'(x) - \frac{f(b)-f(a)}{b-a} \]

 Corollary 1.
-If a function has a zero derivative at every point of an interval, then the function is constant over that interval.
+If a function has zero derivative at every point of an interval, then the function is constant on that interval.

 \[ f(x) - f(x_0) = f'(\xi)(x - x_0) = 0 \]